Common Configuration (SIP)

 IPv4 Address

-"sip_listen_udp" Boolean Attribute Do we bind to a UDP port to accept and send SIP?
+sip_listen_udp Boolean Attribute Whether to bind to a UDP port to accept and send SIP.

 IPv4 Address